 - Wall Diving

-7 Nights’ Upstairs accommodations, Round Trip Airport Transfers (Transfers Shared With Other Guests), Daily Full American Breakfast, 1 Tank Boat Dive per Day (Except on Arrival and Departure Days), Complimentary Nitrox for Nitrox Certified Divers, Unlimited Shore Diving, Complimentary Wi-Fi, Use of Fitness Center, Kayaks and Paddle Boards, Refreshing Drink Upon Arrival, Beach Towels and Chairs, Government Hotel Taxes and Hotel Services Charges
+7 Nights’ accommodations, Round Trip Airport Transfers (Transfers Shared With Other Guests), Daily Full American Breakfast, 1 Tank Boat Dive per Day (Except on Arrival and Departure Days), Complimentary Nitrox for Nitrox Certified Divers, Unlimited Shore Diving, Complimentary Wi-Fi, Use of Fitness Center, Kayaks and Paddle Boards, Refreshing Drink Upon Arrival, Beach Towels and Chairs, Bonaire Government Entry Tax and Hotel Services Charges

 Price and Room Selections: